Toronto lefty Ray wins AL Cy Young, Brewers' Burnes takes NL

 Burnes combined with closer Josh Hader on a no-hitter against Cleveland in September.
 Burnes struck out 14 over eight innings in that game — it was the record ninth no-hitter in the majors this season, topping the eight set in 1884 when pitchers began throwing overhand.

-Burnes was 4-1 with a 2.11 ERA during the virus-shortened season and was hampered by an oblique strain.
+Burnes had an 8.82 ERA in 28 relief appearances and four starts in 2019, then was 4-1 with a 2.11 ERA during the virus-shortened season when he was hampered by an oblique strain.
 He came back to lead the majors with 12.6 strikeouts per nine innings this year.

 Voting for the awards was completed before the playoffs began.
 Burnes threw six shutout innings against Atlanta in the NL Division Series and turned 27 later in October.